galanoblcu/iesdocs_social_club/README.md

 - If you are working with pure Markdown, the Preview mode in almost every editor allows you to check the actual effect.
 Be careful with the Markdown syntax.
 See: https://www.markdownguide.org/getting-started/ and https://learnxinyminutes.com/docs/markdown/.

 ## Tables in Markdwon
 Table creation and maintenance could be annoying even after months of experience with MD.
-There are some handly tools you can use to speed up the table creation or modification, aka.
+There are some handy tools you can use to speed up the table creation or modification, aka.
 Table Generator.
 See https://jakebathman.github.io/Markdown-Table-Generator/ and https://www.tablesgenerator.com/markdown_tables.

 ## Contact
 galano.han@ni.com